hbctraining/Intro-to-Shell/lessons/04_loops_and_scripts.md

 - Use for loop to iterate over each FASTQ file
 - Generate a prefix to use for naming our output files
 - Dump out bad reads into a new file
-- Get the count of the number of bad reads and generate a summary for each file
+- Get the count of the number of bad reads and generate a summary file

 You might not realize it, but this is something that you now know how to do.
 Let's get started...